Delaware's Melodic Migration

 The results of the study can be used to help policymakers understand current recreational behavior to coastal public lands and how that behavior will likely change in the future.

 They collected survey data from people in the region to understand coastal public lands visitation for recreational activities like birding, hunting, boating and fishing.
-Environmental goods and services provide society with ecosystem services (e.g. carbon storage, storm protection, recreational opportunities, etc.) that are not typically bought and sold in a market, hence the term nonmarket.
+Environmental goods and services provide society with ecosystem services (e.g., carbon storage, storm protection, recreational opportunities, etc.) that are not typically bought and sold in a market, referred to as “nonmarket.”

 This study will inform end-users, like government and nonprofits, about how economic welfare for visitors to coastal public lands is predicted to change with sea-level rise.
-This will help decisionmakers make a more informed decision about managing coastal public lands in the future based on sea-level rise forecasts.
+This will help decision makers make more informed decisions about managing coastal public lands in the future based on sea-level rise forecasts.

 Planning for the Future

-As Pickett prepares for another year of observing, catching and banding birds at the Milford Neck Preserve in 2021, she wonders if she will re-catch any of the same birds that she banded last year.
+As Pickett prepared for another year of observing, catching and banding birds at the Milford Neck Preserve in 2021, she wondered if she would re-catch any of the same birds that she banded in 2020.

 “The most common species I caught were myrtle warbler, common yellowthroat and gray catbird,” said Pickett after the fall 2020 migration.
 “Of all the birds that we captured, my favorites are always the warblers.
 They are beautiful to look at and can also accomplish some amazing physical feats with their migrations.”